osanstrong/arfc.github.io/manual/guides/dualboot.md

 Once you have those things, you will be able to dual boot.
 This [dual booting tutorial](https://www.youtube.com/watch?v=Z-Hv9hOaKso) is very clear and will walk you through each step.

+**As of October, 2020: The recommended version is Ubuntu 20.04 LTS**

 ## After You've Installed Linux

 When you boot up Linux for the first time you will have very few applications